Apala Majumdar

 Apala Majumdar is a British applied mathematician specialising in the mathematics of liquid crystals.
-She is a professor of Applied Mathematics at the University of Manchester.
+She is a professor of Applied Mathematics at the Department of Mathematics, University of Manchester.

 Education and career

 Majumdar did her undergraduate studies at the University of Bristol.

 As a graduate student at Bristol, she also worked with Hewlett Packard Laboratories.

 She was awarded a PhD in applied mathematics at the University of Bristol in 2006; her dissertation, Liquid crystals and tangent unit-vector fields in polyhedral geometries, was jointly supervised by Jonathan Robbins and Maxim Zyskin.

 After working as a Royal Commission of the Exhibition of 1851 Research Fellow at the University of Oxford, she moved to the University of Bath in 2012, having been awarded a 5-year EPSRC Career Acceleration Fellowship in 2011.
 At Bath she became a Reader and the Director of the Centre for Nonlinear Mechanics (2018-2019).
 In 2019 she was appointed as a professor of Applied Mathematics at the University of Strathclyde and moved to University of Manchester in 2025.